logo

 The inclusion of children with disabilities in mainstream physical education programs or sports activities has been a great advantage for their mainstream peers because the adaptations and support required to include everyone in the game gives each child opportunities to work toward their greatest potential.

 Teachers who learn adaptive physical education strategies for students with disabilities find that most children blossom with that kind of support and encouragement.
-Those who have enjoyed including students with special needs in their mainstream classes often find that they change the way they teach in future years.
+Those who have enjoyed including students with special needs in their mainstream classes often find that they change the way they coach and teach in future years.

 The goal of physical education and energetic recreation programs is not to find the superstar who will go on to fame and fortune.
 We want all our children to grow into the habit of physical activity through games, sports and recreational pastimes.
 Cooperative games and enjoyable social activities create opportunities for natural physical fitness, with much less likelihood of injury and stress-related pain than traditional competitive sports.